Looking to cut costs and offshore back-office work?

 • Name Verification Slip

-• Resident Agent acceptance of appointment
+• Designated Resident Agent acceptance of appointment

-• Authenticated Financial Statements have several guidelines for how they must be prepared.
+• Authenticated Audited Financial Statements have several guidelines for how they must be prepared.
 The financial ratio must be 1 for Total assets/Total Liabilities

 • Affidavit of Sound Financial Condition from President or Resident Agent

-• Certified True Copy (CTC) of Articles of Incorporation & By-Laws
+• Certified True Copy (CTC) of Articles of Incorporation & By-Laws of the parent’s company

 • Certificate of Inward Capital Remittance and Certificate of Bank Deposit of US$30,000.00 as capitalization requirements